Employers love to ask, “what do you know about our company?” in the job interview.

 Client lists are especially important if your customers are businesses.
 'If you've got some big-name customers, people like to see that,' Cutler says.
 But make sure you get approval from those you list as clients, she adds.

 Porter adds that having a presence on social networking sites and blogs, especially those serving your industry, is an increasingly popular form of validation among customers.
-'Social networking now has strong validation,' he says.
+'Social networking now has strong validation,' he says. - Secure Socket Layer (SSL)

 SSL is an encryption system that helps protect the privacy of data exchanged between a customer and a website.
 If you have an e-commerce site that takes credit card information, customers want to know that their sensitive data is encrypted.
 Get SSL if you don't have it.
-If you do, let customers know that and about any other safeguards you proactively take.
+If you do, let customers know that and about any other safeguards you proactively take. - Ease of use and navigation

 If people can't find it, they can't buy it.
 Porter advises keeping sites 'crisp, clean, and easy to navigate,' but also for site owners to study traffic and usage patterns to adjust their sites based on what visitors are coming for.
 'The ability to search a site is very important,' he says.
-'Businesses should study their search data to see if there are trends and what to make front and center.'
+'Businesses should study their search data to see if there are trends and what to make front and center.' - Clear guidance on your processes

 Let customers know, step-by-step, important things such as how to order--and where to go and what to do should something happen out of the ordinary.
 Customers also want to know your shipping costs and procedures and how they can get status reports.
 (Don't list your shipping costs and procedures after people enter their credit card information, Cutler urges.)
 Last but not least, customers want to know how you handle complaints and problems, return procedures and whether you have a money-back guarantee.

 Your processes can be described in a FAQ (frequently asked questions) page or separate 'how to order,' shipping and/or confirmation pages.
-Include a way customers can contact your business or fulfillment agency for more information.
+Include a way customers can contact your business or fulfillment agency for more information. - An ability to give feedback

 Encourage feedback about your products and services, your ordering process and your site in general, by providing a feedback mechanism--either feedback forms or e-mail links.
 Not every small business prefers to offer this, in some cases because of resource constraints.
 'You definitely want to look at how and what feedback to gather, and you should consider offering an incentive or perk [to the customer],' Porter says.
-'You might get some good stories to feature on your site or in your blog.'
+'You might get some good stories to feature on your site or in your blog.' - Clear calls to action

 Customers want signs or buttons in order to act, be it 'Buy now' or 'Sign up for our newsletter' or 'Click here for more information.'
 But many small-business sites don't provide calls to action or they don't present them clearly enough, Cutler says.
 'This is one of the biggest things that nags me,' she says.
-'If you have a captive audience, this is the time to grab them!'
+'If you have a captive audience, this is the time to grab them!' - Special offers and personalization

 By personalizing a sale with a special offer, incentive or coupon, small businesses can gain an edge on their bigger counterparts, Porter says.
 'This can be as simple as a hand-written thank-you note, free gift wrap services or a special offer for repeat business.